Privacy Policy

 Links to Other Websites

-We will keep the information we collect about You for as long as required for the purposes set out above or as required to comply with any legal obligations to which we are subject.
+We will keep the information we collect about you for as long as reasonably required for the purposes set out above or as required to comply with any legal obligations to which we are subject.
+In any event, we will keep your personal data for as long as we reasonably require.
 This will involve us regularly reviewing our files to check that information is accurate, up-to-date and still required.

 Transferring data outside of the EEA

-Data that You submit via our website is sent to and stored on secure servers owned by or operated for us.
-Data may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”) and may also be processed by staff operating outside the EEA who work for us, or for one of our service providers, related companies, agents or contractors.
-Such transfers may be made in order to improve our website or to assist in our security activities.
+In processing your personal data, it may sometimes be necessary for us to transfer your personal data to a destination outside the UK or European Economic Area (“EEA”) and may also be processed by staff operating outside the EEA who work for us, or for one of our service providers, related companies, agents or contractors.

 Opting out

-We will action any opt out request from You without delay, and in any event within one month.
+We will action any opt out request from you without delay and as soon as we can.

 Your rights

-• to rectification of Your personal data, if You consider that it is inaccurate;
+• to request rectification of your personal data, if you consider that it is inaccurate;

-• to restrict processing of Your personal data;
+• to request restriction of the processing of your personal data;

-• to data portability (moving some of Your personal data elsewhere) in certain circumstances;
+• request data portability (moving some of your personal data elsewhere) in certain circumstances;

-We will correct any incorrect or information and will stop processing Your personal data, or erase it, where there is no legal reason for us to continue to hold or use that information.
+We will correct any incorrect information and will stop processing your personal data, or erase it, where there is no legal reason for us to continue to hold or use that information.

 Cookies